AlexCostello91/improviStation/README.md

 Also note that using Docker Desktop is not recommended, as it has many inconsistencies between host platforms and it raises configuration issues.

+For more information, please see the [Overview](https://code.visualstudio.com/docs/devcontainers/containers) page for VS Code Dev Containers.